-- (a) During the year ended 31 December 2015, the Company signed an adverse development cover ("ADC") contract with its parent company.
-The contract provides cover in respect of future development in relation to accident years 2014 and prior, it has an attachment point of €400m and it covers liabilities up to a limit of €325m.
-The premium for this cover was €250m and was written on a funds withheld basis. - (b) The Company signed a multi-year, variable quota share reinsurance contract with its parent company on 2 October 2015.
-The contract provides cover in respect of the 2015, 2016 and 2017 accident years, covering short tail exposures at a rate of 50%, long tail exposures at a rate of 90% and combined business at a rate of approximately 70%.
+(a) During the year ended 31 December 2015, the Company signed an adverse development cover ("ADC") contract with its parent company.
+The contract provides cover in respect of future development in relation to

+- accident years 2014 and prior, it has an attachment point of €400m and it covers liabilities up to a limit of €325m.
+The premium for this cover was €250m and was written on a funds withheld basis. - (b) During the year ended 31 December 2015, the Company signed a variable quota share contract with its parent company.
+Following subsequent amendments, the contract provides cover in respect of the 2016, 2017 and 2018 accident years, covering short tail exposures at a rate of 50%, long tail exposures at a rate of 90% and combined business at a rate of 70%.
 The contract was amended effective 1 January 2017 to reflect a change in the accounting treatment (recognising premiums written rather than earned) in order to align it with external contracts in place.
-The contract was renewed to also cover the year ended 31 December 2018.
+The contract was renewed to also cover the year ended 31 December 2019.